- Executive Summary

 - Patient Information

-Pressure ulcers (also called pressure sores, bed sores and decubitus ulcers) are defined as, localised damage to the skin and/or underlying soft tissue, which usually occur over a bony prominence or related to a medical or other device.
-The injury occurs as a result of intense and/or prolonged pressure, or pressure in combination with shear.
-It can occur in any person, who, for example, cannot reposition themselves, have limited mobility, cognitive impairment, palliative and end-of-life care needs, or who are acutely ill.
-Other contributory factors include poorly controlled diabetes, poor bladder or bowel function, and poor nutrition and hydration.
+Pressure ulcers (also called pressure sores, pressure injuries, bed sores and decubitus ulcers) are defined as localised damage to the skin and/or underlying soft tissue, which usually occur over a bony prominence or related to a medical or other device.
+The injury occurs because of intense and/or prolonged pressure or friction, or pressure in combination with shear.
+This can occur in any person.
+It is more likely to occur in people who have reduced sensation or movement, who, for example, cannot reposition themselves, have limited mobility, cognitive impairment, palliative, and end-of-life care needs, or who are acutely ill.
+Other contributory factors include poorly controlled diabetes, poor bladder or bowel function, and poor nutrition and hydration (NPIAP/EPUAP/PPPIA 2025).